openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

     content to the OS on each of their cluster nodes.

-2. The cluster administrator edits the MachineConfigPool, adding a Dockerfile, as well as the one-time setup of what image registry to push the final image to, the credentials needed to push to this registry, etc.
+2. The cluster administrator edits the MachineConfigPool, adding a Containerfile, as well as the one-time setup of what image registry to push the final image to, the credentials needed to push to this registry, etc.

 3. The BuildController detects that these details are provided and